Quatama station: History

 During the planning stages of a westside light rail line, Hillsboro rezoned much of the area around the station to increase building densities.
 Initial planning began in 1979, with groundbreaking on the Westside MAX project coming in 1993.
 On September 12, 1998, the Quatama station opened along with the Westside MAX line.
 The area around the station was named Quatama after the former station on the Oregon Electric Railway.
 That train stop was near the current one and was on property owned by the Oregon Nursery Company and settled in part by Hungarians.

 In 1998, and again in 2004, the weather vane at the station was vandalized.
-Within several months of opening, the park-and-ride lot was at 92% capacity and by July 1999, the lot was filled to capacity during the peak travel times on the MAX line.
+Within several months of opening, the park-and-ride lot was at 92% capacity and by July 1999, the lot was filled during the peak travel times on the MAX line.
 A fight injured a 17-year-old at the station in October 2000.
 Hillsboro planned to improve street connections to the station as part of the planned redevelopment in the south Tanasbourne area announced in 2006.

 The station's platform was vandalized in a graffiti spree in June 2007 along with several surrounding developments.
-In October of that year a 12-year-old was attacked with a hammer at the station.
+In October of that year, a 12-year-old was attacked with a hammer at the station.
 In 2008, TriMet secured a grant from the Transportation Security Administration to allow the transit agency to add security cameras to the station.

 In September 2017, the station was renamed from Quatama/Northwest 205th Avenue station to Quatama station, in connection with street-name changes approved by the Hillsboro city council in October 2016.
 The changes included the renaming of NW 205th Avenue within Hillsboro as NE John Olsen Avenue, scheduled for October 2017.

 Details

 Designed by the architectural group OTAK Inc., the station features a single island platform between the two tracks.
 Located on northwest Quatama Road at northwest 205th Avenue in Hillsboro, the station is served by the MAX Blue Line.
 The station includes a park-and-ride lot, bike lockers, bike racks, has a variety of public artwork, and is compliant with the Americans with Disabilities Act.
 It was situated in fare zone 3 until TriMet discontinued all use of fare zones, in September 2012.
 The station sits on 3.35 acre on the south side of the rail line.
-Construction of townhomes and condominiums in the area was a result of the station.
+The construction of townhomes and condominiums in the area was a result of the station.